nlorant-s/PyshGP/README.md

 # NeuroPush
-A Competitive Neuroevolution Framework
+*A PushGP Neuroevolution Framework*

 ## Motivation

 ### What is NeuroPush?

 NeuroPush is a neuroevolution framework that utilizes Push Genetic Programming (PushGP) to discover optimal neural network architectures.
-Neural networks are represented by Push integer and float stacks, offering a versatile and extensive search space.
+With NeuroPush, neural networks are represented by Push integer and float stacks, offering a versatile and extensive search space.

 ### Why NeuroPush?

 The Push Language provides state-of-the-art genetic programming capabilities.
 It utilizes stochastic (typically evolutionary) search methods to intelligently search the space of programs.
-The fundamental output is a program written in the Turing complete Push language, which is then initialized as a neural network.
+The fundamental output is a program written in the Turing complete Push language, which is then initialized and evaluated as a neural network.
 Utilizing Push, one of the most powerful "general program synthesis" frameworks, may prove to be advantageous for neuroevolution.

 ### Goals of NeuroPush